mor-1/evaluation-guide/content/evaluation-guide/app-dev-process.md

 Next, the business analyst (who talks to the business) works together with a more technical developer to run the entire application delivery lifecycle, including the operations.
 The involvement of the business analyst is key in interpreting the requirements and feedback from the business correctly.
 In other words, they speak the same language to verify the UX/UI (pages) and business rules (logic).
 The technical developer is key to helping build the app and deliver tangible results.

 This core development team runs the entire application delivery lifecycle without the direct help of a database expert, Java programmer, UX/UI expert, test engineer, project manager, or operations staff.
 All these roles are still important, especially in an enterprise-scale delivery of multiple applications.
-However, they are part of a higher level Center of Excellence, which is often spread between multiple Mendix application development teams.
+However, they are part of a higher level Center of Excellence, wis often spread between multiple Mendix application development teams.

 ### 3.2 Roles in Center of Excellence (CoE)